ubco-db/EmbedDB/docs/advancedQueries.md

 # Simple Query Interface

 EmbedDB has a library with quick and easy-to-use query operators.
 To use them, import the [`advancedQueries.h`](../src/query-interface/advancedQueries.h) header file.
-The built-in operators are not going to be the best solution in terms of performance because they are built to be highly compatible and simple to use.
-If performance is your priority consider a custom solution using the functions described in the [usage documentation](usageInfo.md).
+It is also possible to create custom operators as described in the [usage documentation](usageInfo.md).

-For a complete code example see [advancedQueryExamples.c](../src/query-interface/advancedQueries.c), but this document is a guide on each provided operator as well as how to create custom operators.
+For a complete code example see [advancedQueryExamples.c](../src/query-interface/advancedQueries.c).
+This document is a guide on each provided operator as well as how to create custom operators.

 ## Table of Contents